isomerpages/moe-andersonpri/_departments/Chinese/Key Programmes.md

 <ul>
 <li>
-<p><strong>Extensive Reading Programmes（阅读计划）</strong></p>
-<p>This programme aims to foster interest in reading CL books among our students.
+<p><strong>Extensive Reading Programmes（阅读计划）</strong><br>This programme aims to foster interest in reading CL books among our students.
 CL students are provided with age-appropriate books.
 Through reading CL books extensively, students will be able to further increase their vocabulary in CL and cultivate the habit of reading CL books.</p>
 </li>
 </ul>